You’ve got an ace service or programme to launch and you’re ready to give the whole process everything you’ve got.

 Ignoring the true value of you & your offer

-If you’re spending money with someone you don’t want to feel you’re being ripped off do you?
+If you’re spending money w, with someone, you don’t want to feel you’re being ripped off, do you?
 You have to value the whole process – before you even think about parting with the money.
 And it isn’t just about how much the thing is.

-The trick is to add value into every aspect of your launch process.
-The main question you could ask is ‘how can I make this better for them?’
-That’s where the real value lies – and it’s going to go a long way to helping your customers know you’re the one for them.
+The trick is to add value to every aspect of your launch process.
+The main question you could ask is, ‘How can I make this better for them?’
+That’s where the real value lies—and it’ll go a long way toward helping your customers know you’re the one for them.

 Creating a Launch Monster

-If you’re doing it properly, there are so many bits to a launch.
-It’s a lot of work – on top of your every day work and real life stuff, too.
-Often the launch plan becomes a nightmare – something else to add to the pile of ‘why can’t I do this?’ rubbish.
+There are so many bits to a launch.
+It’s a lot of work – on top of everything else you do in your business (and your real-life commitments, too).
+Often, the launch plan becomes a nightmare – something else to add to the pile of ‘why can’t I do this?’ rubbish.

-Unless someone is actually going to steal your babies / pets if you don’t launch on a certain date, do you really need to knock your pan in trying to hit that self-appointed deadline?
+Unless someone is actually going to steal your babies/pets if you don’t launch on a certain date, do you really need to knock your pan in trying to hit that self-appointed deadline?
 Take a moment to think about the pressure you’re piling on yourself.
-Do you REALLY need to do the big scary stuff all in one day?
+Do you REALLY need to do the big scary stuff all in one week?
 Or can you be kind and do it in an easier way?

-If you’re like me, you get so excited about the launch you start your marketing from that place.
-“Ooh look at this totally amazing thing I’ve created for you”…
+If you’re like my clients, you are passionate about everything you do.
+You get so excited about the launch that you start your marketing from that place.
+“Ooh, look at this totally amazing thing I’ve created for you”…

 But people don’t know if they want that thing.
 How can they?
 You’ve just dreamed it up and whacked it out.
-Give them time to catch up with your brilliance, lassie!
+Give them time to catch up with your brilliance, at least!

-Which means, start the conversation from this point.
-From the beginning.
+Which means starting the conversation from the beginning.
 Lay out the breadcrumbs so people have a trail to follow.
 That way – when you do start properly talking about your offer, people have already been thinking about it for a while, and are WAY more curious.

-God it’s annoying when people say stuff like that to you – but they really are.
-You can choose to torture yourself with all the things you’ve done ‘wrong’ or you can choose to say ‘ach, you know what – I might have done that a bit skewiff, but I’ve done all of THIS really well’.
+God it’s annoying when people say stuff like ‘mistakes are are perfect learning opportunities’, but they really are.
+You can choose to torture yourself with all the things you’ve done ‘wrong’ or you can choose to say ‘you know what – I might have done that a bit skewiff, but I’ve done all of THIS really well’.

 Go on, choose that option…I dare you!